 - enough (adj.)

-- c.1300, from Old English genog, a common Germanic formation (cognates: Old Saxon ginog, Old Frisian enoch, Dutch genoeg, Old High German ginuog, German genug, Old Norse gnogr, Gothic ganohs).
+- c.1300, from Old English genog "sufficient in quantity or number," from Proto-Germanic compound *ganoga- "sufficient" (cognates: Old Saxon ginog, Old Frisian enoch, Dutch genoeg, Old High German ginuog, German genug, Old Norse gnogr, Gothic ganohs).

-Meaning "moderately, fairly, tolerably" (good enough) was in Middle English.
-Understated sense of have had enough "have had too much" was in Old English (which relied heavily on double negatives and understatement).
+As an adverb, "sufficiently for the purpose," in Old English; meaning "moderately, fairly, tolerably" (good enough) was in Middle English.
+Understated sense, as in have had enough "have had too much" was in Old English (which relied heavily on double negatives and understatement).
+As a noun in Old English, "a quantity or number sufficient for the purpose."
+As an interjection, "that is enough," from c.1600.
 Colloquial 'nough said is attested from 1839.